OvidiusCicero/JSON.jl/README.md

 JSON.print(io::IO, a::AbstractDict, indent)
 ```

 Writes a JSON representation with newlines, and indentation if specified.
-Non-zero `indent` will be applied recursively to nested elements.
+Non-zero `indent` will be applied recursively to nested elements. `indent` is an integer giving the number of indenting spaces.

 ```julia